Fact Check: Is Plastic Essential in the Fight Against COVID-19?

-Despite the law enacted on January 1, 2020, banning the use of certain single-use plastic items (straws, cutlery, etc.), plastic is making a strong comeback.
+Despite the law of January 1, 2020, banning the use of certain single-use plastic items (straws, cutlery, etc.), plastic is making a strong comeback.

 Nathalie Gontard, INRAE and Valérie Guillard, University of Montpellier